Codeception/Codeception/docs/modules/REST.md

 Module for testing REST WebService.

 This module can be used either with frameworks or PHPBrowser.
-It tries to guess the framework it is attached to.
+It tries to guess the framework is is attached to.

 Whether framework is used it operates via standard framework modules.
 Otherwise sends raw HTTP requests to url via PHPBrowser.